 Experience

 - Kite Pharma v.
 Sloan Kettering Institute for Cancer Research (PTAB).
-Represented Sloan Kettering Institute for Cancer Research, an affiliate of Memorial Sloan Kettering Cancer Center, and its exclusive licensee, Juno Therapeutics, a clinical-stage biotechnology company developing cellular immunotherapies for the treatment of cancer, in an inter partes review (IPR) proceeding before the Patent Trial and Appeal Board (PTAB).
-Juno’s competitor Kite sought to invalidate all claims of U.S. Patent No. 7,446,190, which covers, among other things, a construct for a chimeric T cell receptor that includes a specific CD28 co-stimulatory domain and targets the antigen CD-19 for the treatment of B cell cancers, such as leukemia and lymphomas.
-The PTAB upheld the validity of all claims of the patent in a final written decision, which the Federal Circuit summarily affirmed in June 2018.
+Represented Sloan Kettering and Juno Therapeutics in an inter partes review (IPR) proceeding before the Patent Trial and Appeal Board (PTAB).
+Juno’s competitor Kite sought to invalidate all claims of U.S. Patent No. 7,446,190.
+The PTAB upheld the validity of all claims of the patent in a final written decision, which the U.S. Court of Appeals for the Federal Circuit summarily affirmed in June 2018.

 - Alnylam Pharmaceuticals, et al. v.
 Whitehead Institute for Biomedical Research, et al (D. Mass.).
 Represented Alnylam and the Max Planck Institute in a complex patent dispute concerning rights to fundamental technology covered in two families of patent applications in the field of RNA interference (gene silencing).
 The case was successfully resolved on favorable terms through a creative settlement that used co-ownership rights and other cooperative mechanisms to overcome U.S. Patent and Trademark Office (USPTO) rejections in both patent application families, leading to a robust estate of issued patents.